-Prerequisite: Admission to Teacher Education and ART 3011 with a minimum grade of C and ART 3012 with a minimum grade of C production, criticism, and aesthetics utilizing a variety of age-appropriate studio media.
-An internship in a prekindergarten and elementary level art class is a requirement of this course.
+Prerequisite: Admission to Teacher Education program and ART 3011 with a minimum grade of C and ART 3012 with a minimum grade of C

 This class is designed for the art education major to apply educational principles of curriculum design and a variety of instructional strategies to the content of art education with an emphasis on classroom management.
-Methods in art education include approaches to art pedagogy,
+Methods in art education include approaches to art pedagogy, production, criticism, and aesthetics utilizing a variety of age-appropriate studio media.
+An internship in a prekindergarten and elementary level art class is a requirement of this course.